alebausa/IH-teaching-facing-lesson/lesson.md

 - Objects can contain nested objects, and we can chain different notations to access data
 - There are multidimensional arrays: how to access array sublevels
-- If we combine the two, we have data structures, and therefore, we have to combine notations to access the data
+- If we combine arrays and objects, we have data structures, and therefore,we can combine notations to access the data

 <details>
   <summary> Click for code examples</summary>